This Caramel Pastry Cream is smooth, creamy and the perfect filling for tarts, puff pastry, danishes or even parfaits!

 Along with burning or undercooking it, lumps are a common downfall.
 There are a few stages where you need to be on high-lump-alert!

-- When you temper your milk into the eggs: whisk your eggs with the cornstarch, then slowly, and in a controlled fashion, add the hot milk while whisking.
+- When you temper your milk into the eggs, slowly, and in a controlled fashion, add the hot milk while whisking.
 This allows the eggs to come up to the temperature of the milk without cooking them.
 Look, ma!
 No lumps!

 - Overcooking: if you overcook your pastry cream or you cook it at too high of a heat, you will get lumps.